Herald (album)

 Herald is the second studio album by Australian musician Odette, released on 5 February 2021 through EMI Music Australia.

 Supported by the singles "Feverbreak", "Dwell", and "Amends" and "Trial by Fire"—Herald debuted and peaked at number 47 on the ARIA Albums Chart.

 At the 2021 ARIA Music Awards, the album was nominated for Best Adult Contemporary Album and Best Blues & Roots Album and Eben Ejdne was nominated for Best Cover Art for this release.

+An extended version of the album titled Reprise was released on 13 September 2021.

 Background

 The album follows on three years after Odette's debut album, To a Stranger (2018), which received high critical acclaim and two ARIA Awards nominations in the year of release.

 Discussing the album in a press release, Odette stated: "This album is sort of a nuanced discussion of the positives and the negatives of mental illness and also just being a human being.
 It talks about the realities of hurting others, the consequences of that, and even more so, it holds me accountable—it holds me to my word."